 - Use the below formula to solve for S.

-M=length of line in original moist clay slab with regular ruler (10”)
+M=length of line in original moist clay slab with a regular ruler (10”)

 S=percentage of shrinkage